MSBivens/bootcamp_flask/README.md

     Understand how to display information passed from the route in the template file Get comfortable using for loops in the template file Get comfortable using if statements in the template file

+Checkerboard, Objectives:
+    Continue to learn how to pass information from the url to the route Practice linking static files to templates
+    Get comfortable passing information from the route to the template Understand how to use for loop properly in the template Recognize the value of creating a html/css first and then adding logic/code